BB-301/rust-ffmpeg-gif-maker/README.md

 ## Requirements

-* The library assumes that the system has `ffmpeg version 5.0-tessus` installed on its path.
+* The library assumes that the system has `ffmpeg version 5.0-tessus` or `ffmpeg version 6.0-tessus` installed on its path.
 You may run `ffmpeg -version` in a terminal to confirm that.
 See [FFmpeg - Downloads](https://ffmpeg.org/download.html#releases) if you need to install it.
 It is possible that the library will work with other versions, but this was not tested.
+  * NOTE: It is now possible to specify the path of the `ffmpeg` binary using the `Settings::ffmpeg_path` method.

 ## Feature flags

 The library relies on `mpsc` channels for communication between threads.
 You can use the `default` (or, equivalently, no flag at all) feature flag to use [std::sync::mpsc](https://doc.rust-lang.org/std/sync/mpsc/index.html) channels, or use the `tokio` feature flag to instead use the [tokio::sync::mpsc](https://docs.rs/tokio/latest/tokio/sync/mpsc/index.html) unbounded channels.
-The `tokio` channels are allowed to be send between asynchronous tasks, which may be a requirement for some applications.
+The `tokio` channels are allowed to be sent between asynchronous tasks, which may be a requirement for some applications.

 ### Feature flags and documentation